 - An allegation that the constitutional injury was caused by a person with final policy making authority.

-These added elements of proof for a §1983 constitutional claim is why most employment claims involving employment discrimination are brought under Title VII and Illinois Human Rights Act (IHRA) against local governments because none of these additional elements of proof are required for Title VII and IHRA claims.
+These added elements of proof for a §1983 constitutional claim are why most employment claims involving employment discrimination are brought under Title VII and the Illinois Human Rights Act (IHRA) against local governments because none of these additional elements of proof are required for Title VII and IHRA claims.

 STATUTE OF LIMITATIONS FOR §1983 CLAIMS

 42 U.S.C. §1983 does not have a statute of limitations.
 A statute of limitations sets the maximum time period in which certain constitutional rights can be enforced under §1983 against responsible parties.
 After the period has run, no legal action can be maintained to enforce any constitutional rights under §1983 against the responsible parties.
 The Supreme Court has ruled that in order to determine the proper statute of limitations for §1983 claims a federal court must adopt the forum State’s statute of limitations for personal injury claims.
 Wilson v.
 Garcia, 471 U.S. 261, 276 (1985).
 The 7th Circuit Court of Appeals has consistently held that the appropriate statute of limitations for §1983 cases filed in Illinois is 2 years as set forth in 735 ILCS 5/13-202.
 Ashafa v.
 City of Chicago, 146 F.3d 459, 461 (7th Cir.
 1998).